Balance is important in every area of our lives, but for our dogs it’s probably most critical in their nutrition.

 A balanced pet food for your dog should contain protein (from an animal), vegetables, whole grains, fat, and micronutrients (omega 3 fatty acids for skin and brain function; and for large breed puppies and older dogs, glucosamine and chondroitin sulfate).

 Dogs also require more than 50 key nutrients, the most vital of which are vitamin C and minerals magnesium, calcium, and phosphorus.
 The balance between these nutrients is important, too.
 “The body is a very complex organic place where biochemical reactions are going on,” explains Kerri Marshall, DVM, a licensed veterinarian and chief veterinary officer at Trupanion.

 Should I Change My Dog Food According to My Dog's Lifestage?

 Yes!
-Like humans, dogs have different dietary needs depending on their life stage.
+Like humans, dogs have different nutritional needs depending on their life stage.
 Puppies, and lactating and pregnant females in particular, need plenty of calcium and magnesium for bone health and growth; older animals typically need fewer minerals to avoid kidney damage.

 Because of these different requirements, “be sure to always buy pet food that’s specifically balanced for the life stage of your pet,” says Dr. Marshall.